mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ##### Breaking the Iterative Process
-You can terminate the iterative process using the [`mismatch!`](@ref mismatch!(::PowerSystem, ::NewtonRaphson)) function, which is why mismatches are computed separately.
+You can terminate the iterative process using the [`mismatch!`](@ref mismatch!(::PowerSystem, ::NewtonRaphson)) function.
 The following code shows an example of how to use the the function to break out of the iteration loop:
 ```@example ACPowerFlowSolution
 analysis = newtonRaphson(system)
 for iteration = 1:100